-On 19 December, 2011, the United Nations General Assembly declared 11 October as the International Day of the Girl Child to recognise girls’ rights and the unique challenges girls face around the world.
-Since the introduction of the Millennium Development Goals in 2000, much has been accomplished to improve the status of girls and women.
-However, many challenges still remain.
+The United Nations has declared 11 October as International Day of the Girl Child to recognise girls’ rights and the unique challenges girls face around the world.

-One of the most important opportunities created by the International Day of the Girl Child is the chance to reflect on the importance of getting girls in school and keeping them there.
-Education programming that targets girls has far reaching effects for the community and nation at large.
+Education programming that targets girls has far reaching effects for their community and nation at large.
 For example:

 - Women invest 90 per cent of their income in their households, as opposed to men’s 30-40 per cent, leading to healthier, better educated children and families.

 - Education, for any child, can open the doors to a brighter future that would otherwise be locked tight.
 But it isn’t just about the future – children who stay in school are better protected from exploitation in the present.
 When girls have access to education, they develop the knowledge, confidence and life skills necessary to navigate and adapt to an ever-changing world..